 When mouse movement is scaled horizontal movements are magnified by 3/2 relative to vertical movements.
 This is to compensate for the 2/3 aspect ratio of pixels on the screen.
 When scaling is in effect, a distinction is made between fine (small) movements and coarse (large) movements.
 Fine movements are slightly reduced, while coarse movements are magnified.
-For scaled fine movements, a horizontal mouse movement of \times units yields a change in the X-coordinate of \times pixels, but a vertical movements, a horizontal movement a vertical movement, a horizontal movement a vertical movement of y units yields a change of $(3/2)^{\mu}x$ pixels, while a vertical movements of y units yields a change of y pixels.
+For scaled fine movements, a horizontal mouse movement of x units yields a change in the X-coordinate of x pixels, but a vertical movements, a horizontal movement a vertical movements, a horizontal movement of y units yields a change of (2/3)y pixels.
+For scaled coarse movements, a horizontal movement a x units yields a change of (3/2)x pixels, while a vertical movements of y units yields a change of y pixels.

 The distinction between fine movements and coarse movements is determined by the sum of the x and y movements each time the mouse location is updated.
-If this sum is at or below the threshold the movement is considered to be a fine movement.
-Values of the threshold range from D (which yields all coarse movements) to 256 (which yields all fine movements).
+If this sum is at or below the threshold, the movement is considered to be a fine movement.
+Values of the threshold range from 0 (which yields all coarse movements) to 256 (which yields all fine movements).
 Given the default mouse updating frequency, a threshold of about 8 (threshold's initial setting) gives a comfortable transition between fine and coarse movements.